seanbreckenridge/steamscraper/README.md

 # steamscraper

-Scrapes game/achievement data from steams website.
+Scrapes game/achievement data from streams website.

 Doesn't seem to be a simple way to download the data using the [GDPR site](https://help.steampowered.com/en/accountdata), this is a thrown together `selenium` implementation.
 Assumes you have [`selenium`](https://selenium-python.readthedocs.io/installation.html) setup/a `chromedriver` binary on your `$PATH` somewhere.